Lie groups of controlled characters of combinatorial Hopf algebras: Introduction and statement of results

 \textbf{Open Problem} \emph{Establish regularity for the group of controlled characters of an arbitrary combinatorial Hopf algebra.
 Alternatively, give an example of a combinatorial Hopf algebra with a a controlled character group which is not regular.}

 \paragraph{Acknowledgements} This research was partially supported by the project \emph{Structure Preserving Integrators, Discrete Integrable Systems and Algebraic Combinatorics} (Norwegian Research Council project 231632) and the European Unions Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.\ 691070.
-The authors thank A.\ Murua, J.M.\ Sanz-Serna, D.\ Manchon, K. Ebrahimi-Fard, W.S.\ Gray and S.\ Paycha for helpful discussions on the subject of this work.
+The authors thank A.\ Murua, J.M.\ Sanz-Serna, D.\ Manchon, K. Ebrahimi-Fard, W.S.\ Gray and S.\ Paycha for helpful discussions.
+Finally, we thank the anonymous referee for insightful comments which helped improve the article.